 Harbes Family Farm—Mattituck, NY

-Hint: Try to visit in the fall, when there’s apple-picking, a pumpkin patch and a huge corn maze.
+Hint: Try to visit in the fall, when there’s a pumpkin patch and a huge corn maze.
 And, don't leave without trying the homemade apple cider donuts.

 Open from mid-May through November.

 Potomac Point Winery—Stafford, VA

 Kids can watch DVDs and play games in the winery’s “Lil’ Buds Room” (located right next to the tasting bar!) at this scenic estate 45 minutes south of D.C.
 Hungry?
 There’s a full-service bistro with a kids menu serving lunch and dinner.
 Try to visit in the fall, when the kids can stomp some grapes of their own at the annual Harvest Festival, which also features face painting, bounce houses and carnival games.
 Oh, and don't forget about Fido—dogs are welcome here, too!

 Good to know: The third Thursday of the month during the school year brings the Moms & Merlot lunch—just what you need!

 Kiddos can rub noses with the horses, play on the jungle gym and check out the alpacas and goats at this Temecula winery.
 Up for a late night?
 The vineyard hosts bonfires on Saturday nights from April to October, featuring face painting, mechanical bull-riding and a bonfire.